wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 </pre>

 <h3>MDL Optimization syntax</h3>
-The MDL optimization follows the script below in high level structure, with more detials avaliable in MDL_workshop_tut.pdf file in installation path.
+The MDL optimization follows the script below in high level structure, with more detials avaliable in MDL_workshop_tut.pdf under the installation path.
 By changing the zero statement as optimization objective and changing the parameter needs to optimize, the SPECTRE tool will try its best to find the parameter fits the optimization goal.
 <pre>
 mvarsearch_statement ::=
 mvarsearch {